Top Solutions for Garage Door Problems

 Keep Your Electric Eye Open

 Your garage door relies on a pair of photosensitive eyes to maintain operational safety.
 These sensors sit about a foot above the ground on both ends of the garage door opening.
-They shoot out a beam which crosses the path of the door opening.
+They shoot out a beam that crosses the path of the door opening.
 If the path of light becomes obstructed, then the doors will fail to open — or they will not close all the way.
+This is a common garage door problem for many.

 The sensitivity of the eye demands a certain level of care.
 You don’t want to accidentally scratch the eye, whereby irreparably damaging its vision.
 To clean the eye, simply take a soft cloth, apply a mild cleaning solution to the fabric and gently massage away any debris.
 If you have a microfiber cloth — perfect.
 This type of small cloth usually comes with cameras.
 Cameras employ a similar lens, so consider your garage door sensor as sensitive as a camera lens.